Slipping Peg Strife

 Almost every bowed string instrument player has run into a problem with their strings going out of tune.
 Most of the time, this problem (on a violin, viola, or cello) is caused by a slipping peg.

 In fact, when a customer walks into our store with a broken string, 9 times out of 10 the cause of the break was over-tuning of the string.
 This is an even more common occurrence when the peg has slipped dramatically out of place and the player (or family member, neighbor, or helpful friend) has attempted to retune an almost completely slack string.

-What many beginning players do not realize about the violin, viola, and cello design is that traditional, wood pegs are held in by compression.
-In addition to offering a lighter weight option than a set of gearheads, the compression fittings of wood pegs make fine-tuning the instrument a more precise art.
+What many beginning players may not realize about violin, viola, and cello design is that traditional, wood pegs are held in place by compression.
+In addition to offering a lighter weight option than a set of metal gearheads (like those on an upright bass), the compression fittings of wood pegs make fine-tuning the instrument a very precise art.